csesoc/comp1511-revision-t1-2022/2-rpsroundrobin/readme.md

 The first line of input will contain a single integer, $N$.

-The second line of input will contain $N$ characters which describe Jack's moves.
+The second line of input will contain a string $S$ of $N$ characters, which describes Jack's moves.

 ## Constraints